 During your Strategic Planning process, it essential to take the time to step back and gain perspective of your organization’s effectiveness.
 TREC uses an Organizational Ecology Model to assess key indicators of an effective organization, by retrospectively reviewing your own Program, Money, and People and systems, you can gain valuable information before proceeding further with […]

-If you have the resources and time, a full planning team retreat in the middle of the hiring process is desirable.
+If you have the resources and time, a full team retreat in the middle of the planning process is desirable.
 This resource can help guide you through the logistical and strategic planning process for your next strategic planning retreat.
-It covers: Agenda & Meeting Plan Locations Logistics Materials (handouts & timing) Participants The Retreat […]
+It covers: Agenda & Meeting Plan Locations Logistics Materials (handouts & timing) Participants The Retreat Itself

 When you are ready to draft your strategic plan, it is advisable to have a plan and approach prepared for tackling the actual task of documenting the organization’s thinking and goals on paper.
 This resource reviews the ins and outs of writing your organization’s strategic plan, from the style to the framework in detail.
 Refer […]